Our Role & Responsibility to the Public

 3. Reach a voluntary formal undertaking and consent agreement with the registrant.
 Measures that may be required under a formal undertaking and consent agreement include: reprimands, specified educational courses, limits/conditions on practice, or suspensions.

-4. Direct a discipline hearing before the College’s Discipline Committee.
+4. Direct the registrar to issue a citation that may lead to a discipline hearing before the College’s Discipline Committee.
 A discipline hearing is a public process in which witnesses give testimony and evidence is submitted.
 Outcomes from a discipline hearing can range from a dismissal of the allegations to suspension or cancellation of registration.

-If the Inquiry Committee decides on a discipline hearing, it will direct the College’s registrar to issue a citation.
-The matter is then transferred to the Discipline Committee.
+If the Inquiry Committee directs the Registrar to issue a citation, the matter is then transferred to the Discipline Committee.
 This option is typically reserved for serious matters where the Inquiry Committee has been unable to obtain a consensual resolution.

-Discipline hearings are formal adjudicative processes before Discipline Committee panels, which consist of members of the public and health professionals who are registrants of CHCPBC.
+Discipline hearings are formal adjudicative processes before Discipline Committee panels, which consist of members of the public and health professionals who are registrants of the College.
 If a hearing is set, as the complainant you may have to testify about the matters in the complaint.

 Length Of Process

-UNAUTHORIZED PRACTICE AND UNAUTHORIZED USE OF A RESERVED TITLE
+UNAUTHORIZED PRACTICE AND USE OF A RESERVED TITLE

-UNAUTHORIZED PRACTICE AND UNAUTHORIZED USE OF A RESERVED TITLE
+UNAUTHORIZED PRACTICE AND USE OF A RESERVED TITLE

 Restricted activities are a narrowly defined list of invasive, higher risk activities that must not be performed by any person in the course of providing health services, except the regulated health professionals who have been granted specific authority to do so by regulations enacted under the Health Professions Act.